Key labor and employment law developments for 2026 | McDermott Skip to main content

 • De-emphasize diversity and emphasize equity and inclusion throughout communication

-• Review and revise written policies to make explicit that an employee’s acknowledgment to comply therewith does not require the employee to adopt the policies as their own personal beliefs
+• Review and revise written policies to clarify that employees’ acknowledgment of and compliance with the policies does not require them to adopt the policies as their own beliefs

-• Review and revise training materials to make explicit that participation does not require the employee to personally agree with anything stated during the program
+• Review and revise training materials to clarify that participation does not require the employee to personally agree with anything stated during the program

-• Engage in and document a thorough interactive process before denying any religious accommodation request — similar to the American Disabilities Act
+• Engage in and document a thorough interactive process before denying any religious accommodation request — similar to the Americans with Disabilities Act

-• Ensure policies and training materials clarify that compliance and participation do not require employees to adopt or agree with stated beliefs
+• Ensure policies and training materials explicitly set forth the boundaries of the company policy and clarify that compliance and participation do not require employees to adopt or agree with stated beliefs

-• Evaluate whether the employee’s speech creates a hostile work environment, harms the brand, or is problematic based on its content, context, and the speaker’s role
+• Evaluate an employee’s speech based on its content, context, and the speaker’s role to determine whether it creates a hostile work environment, harms the brand, or is otherwise problematic

 • Apply all policies and disciplinary actions consistently and fairly across the organization